jeejeejango/codeready/README.md

 ```

 ## First Administrator
-To enable first administrator on CodeReady Workspaces/CHE, you will need to add the following environment variable:
+To enable first administrator on CodeReady Workspaces/CHE, you will need to add the following environment variable for deployment/codeready:

 - name: CHE_SYSTEM_ADMIN__NAME
 - value: \<userid\>

+Ensure the changes are rollout to new version.